zed-alpha/shadow-gadgets/README.md

 width="55%" />
 </p>

-**· Color support**
+**• Color support**

 Shadow colors were not added to the SDK until API level 28 (Pie).
-Prior to that, only the alpha values of plain black hues could be manipulated.
+Before that, the only relevant adjustment available was the alpha value of plain black.

 Like the clip feature, color compat uses the same native classes and methods, replacing the originals with tinted copies.
 Only one color can be applied with